MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Test-SiteMailbox.md

 ```

 ### -RequestorIdentity
-!!!
-Exchange Server 2013

-The RequestorIdentity parameter specifies the identity of a user for whom you want to test to make sure that they have the correct permissions to connect to the SharePoint site mailbox.
-If you don't specify this parameter, the command uses the identification of the user running this command.
-You can use any of the following values:

-- DN

-- GUID

-- Name

-- Display name

-- Alias

-- Primary SMTP address

-You can't use this parameter in conjunction with the UseAppTokenOnly parameter.

-!!!
-Exchange Server 2016, Exchange Online

 The RequestorIdentity parameter specifies the identity of a user for whom you want to test to make sure that they have the correct permissions to connect to the SharePoint site mailbox.
 If you don't specify this parameter, the command uses the identification of the user running this command.
 You can use any of the following values:

 - DN